payne/documentation/ubuntu64Config/ubuntu64configBasics.md

 1. Load up Ubuntu-64bit.iso in VMware with 2-cores and 4gb of ram

+2. Remove ctrl-click shortcut
+  * Go to Virtual Machine -> Settings -> Keyboard & Mouse -> Default Profile -> Mouse Shortcuts
+  * Uncheck Secondary Button shortuct

-2. Install OS updates
+3. Install OS updates

-3. Change the resolution and change it back in display settings, so that the background-image fills up the whole screen
+4. Change the resolution and change it back in display settings, so that the background-image fills up the whole screen

-4. Go to "brightness & lock" in the settings menu and set the screen to turn off never
+5. Go to "brightness & lock" in the settings menu and set the screen to turn off never

-5. Take all the dumb stuff off of the launcher bar and add the terminal to the launcher
+6. Take all the dumb stuff off of the launcher bar and add the terminal to the launcher

-6. Install chrome
+7. Install chrome
   * Open firefox and go to https://www.google.com/chrome/browser/
   * Click download
   * Select the 64-bit chrome for debian/ubuntu